abhinand5/tamil-llama/README.md

 ### Using LMStudio:

-[LM Studio](https://lmstudio.ai/), an easy-to-use and powerful local GUI for Windows and macOS (Silicon), with GPU acceleration.
-Linux available, in beta as of 27/11/2023.
+[LM Studio](https://lmstudio.ai/) is an easy-to-use and powerful local GUI for Windows and macOS (Silicon) with GPU acceleration.
+Linux is available, and it is in beta as of 27/11/2023.

-1. **Download and Install LM Studio**: Begin by downloading LM Studio from the official website.
+1. **Download and Install LM Studio**: Download LM Studio from the official website.

 2. **Locate the Tamil Llama Model**: After installation, open LM Studio and use the search bar to find the "Tamil Llama" model.
-Alternatively, if you have the GGUF model ID, paste it directly into the search bar.
+If you have the GGUF model ID, you can paste it directly into the search bar.

-3. **Download the Appropriate Model Variant**: Depending on your system's specifications, select the appropriate variant of the Tamil Llama model.
+3. **Download the Appropriate Model Variant**: Select the appropriate variant of the Tamil Llama model depending on your system's specifications.
 Click on the 'Download' button to start the download process.

 4. **Import the Preset JSON File**: Once the model is downloaded, navigate to the 'Chat' tab in LM Studio.
 In the settings, find the 'Preset' menu and click on the dropdown.
 Select "Import Preset From File" and import the preset JSON file located at [config/lm_studio/model_config.json](config/lm_studio/model_config.json) in the repository.

-5. **Select and Load the Model**: Click on "Select a model to load" located on the top bar.
-From the list, choose the Tamil Llama variant that you previously downloaded.
+5. **Select and Load the Model**: Click "Select a model to load" on the top bar.
+You can choose the Tamil Llama variant you downloaded from the list.

-6. **Initiate Conversations with the Model**: The Tamil Llama model is now ready to use.
+6. **Initiate Conversations with the Model**: The Tamil Llama model is now ready.
 You can start engaging in conversations in the chat area of LM Studio.

 ### Using with Ollama: